lino-framework/book/docs/admin/pyanywhere.rst

 .. note::

   The following does not yet work because we hit the 512 MB limit of a free PA account.
-But we are working on it.

 PythonAnywhere is limited: There is no sudo command and you cannot select another operating system than Ubuntu 16.04.6.
-And then you get only 512 MB of disk space a free PA account.
+And then you get only 512 MB of disk space on a free PA account.

+But even then it works... almost.
+Here we go:

 Open an account on `PythonAnywhere
 <https://www.pythonanywhere.com/user/lsaffre/>`__.

+Create a MySQL database.

 Open a bash console and type::